Broken into Pieces: ATLAS and Aliqa Uma as One Single Stream: Summary

 \item By mapping the probable member stars with proper motion from \gaia and photometry from DES DR1 and PS1 DR1, we find that the entire stream covers at least 40 degrees on the sky (Figure \ref{fig:gaia_map}).
 As the stream also spans from 20 kpc to 30 kpc in heliocentric distance (Figure \ref{fig:dmgrad}), the total visible portion of the stream is more than 20 kpc long.

 \item Using the stream track and spectroscopic sample, we fit a dynamical model to the ATLAS component of the stream in the presence of the LMC and determined that the orbit of the AAU stream has a pericenter of $13.3^{+0.1}_{-0.2}$ kpc, an apocenter of $41.0^{+0.4}_{-0.5}$ kpc, an eccentricity of $0.511\pm{0.001}$, and an orbital period of $0.62\pm{0.01}$ Gyr.
-Using these orbit fits, we also compared the actions of AAU stream with the Milky Way globular clusters and found that the stream has actions similar to globular clusters that were accreted with the Sagittarius dwarf (Whiting 1, NGC 5824, Pal 12).
+We further confirm that the kinematics of Aliqa Uma are consistent with the best fit model, and these two streams have nearly identical orbits, further confirming they are extremely likely to be one stream.
+Using these orbit fits, we also compared the actions of the AAU stream with the Milky Way globular clusters and found that the stream has actions similar to globular clusters that were accreted with the Sagittarius dwarf (Whiting 1, NGC 5824, Pal 12).

 \item We examine a wide range of baryonic effects on the AAU stream: the Milky Way bar, spiral arms, giant molecular clouds, globular clusters, and dwarf galaxies.
 Of these, we find that only a nearby passage with the Sagittarius dwarf can create features similar to the observed ``kink" between ATLAS and Aliqa Uma.
 In order to confirm this, a more detailed analysis is needed to fit the perturbed models of the AAU stream to the data and constrain the perturbation \citep[e.g.][]{Erkal:2015b}.
 We also find that the globular cluster NGC 7492 likely has a close passage with AAU and may be able to create features like the ``broadening".